dart-lang/site-www/src/codelabs/async-await/index.md

 **asynchronous function**
 An asynchronous function performs asynchronous operations.

 ### Terms specific to asynchronous programming in Dart
-The second section defines keywords and terminology for writing asynchronous programs in Dart.
-Don't worry if you are unfamiliar with these terms - this codelab covers them in detail.
+You can use the following class and keywords to write asynchronous programs in Dart.
+Don't worry if you're unfamiliar with these terms - this codelab covers them in detail.

 **Future**
-"Future" refers to the Dart [Future](https://api.dartlang.org/stable/dart-async/Future-class.html) class.
+Future (with a capitalised "F") refers to the Dart [Future](https://api.dartlang.org/stable/dart-async/Future-class.html) class.

 **future**
-"future" refers to an instance of the Dart Future class.
+future (with a lower case "f") refers to an instance of the Dart Future class.
+In Dart, asynchronous functions return futures.
+A future has two states: uncompleted and completed.

 **async**
 Use the `async` keyword to define an asynchronous function.
 To use the